Supersymmetric zeta functions and determinants: 4d supersymmetric field theories

 Again the leading behaviors in the Cardy-like limits of the Schur and Macdonald indices are captured by the supersymmetric zeta functions.
 It follows from (\ref{Cardy_lim0}) and (\ref{Asymptotic_Dege}) that

 For the superconformal field theories the leading Cardy-like asymptotics of the Macdonald and Schur indices are universally controlled by the anomalies.
 In other words, we have

-The relation (\ref{Cardy_Schur}) follows from the universal formula (\ref{Cardy_lim0}) and the leading terms in the Cardy-like limit of the Schur indices, which are discussed in \cite{Buican:2015ina,ArabiArdehali:2015ybk,Cecotti:2015lab,Beem:2017ooy,Xie:2019zlb,Xie:2019vzr,Kaidi:2021tgr,Rastelli:2023sfk}.
-On the other hand, we propose the universal relation (\ref{Cardy_Mac}) associated with the Macdonald indices.\footnote{Also see \cite{Choi:2018hmj} for the study of the Cardy-like limits of the Macdonald indices. }
+The relation (\ref{Cardy_Schur}) follows from the universal formula (\ref{Cardy_lim0}) and the leading terms in the Cardy-like limit of the Schur indices, which are discussed in \cite{Buican:2015ina,ArabiArdehali:2015ybk,Cecotti:2015lab,Beem:2017ooy,Xie:2019zlb,Xie:2019vzr,Kaidi:2021tgr,Rastelli:2023sfk}.\footnote{We remark that deviations from the universal Cardy-like growth of the Schur index have been reported in \cite{ArabiArdehali:2023bpq}. } On the other hand, we propose the universal relation (\ref{Cardy_Mac}) associated with the Macdonald indices.\footnote{Also see \cite{Choi:2018hmj} for the study of the Cardy-like limits of the Macdonald indices. }

 Also we propose that the supersymmetric zeta values with $s=-1$ and $z=0$ are universally given by the anomalies

 From (\ref{zeta-1_Cas}) the supersymmetric zeta values (\ref{Cas_Schur}) give rise to the supersymmetric Casimir energies of the Schur indices \cite{Bobev:2015kza}.
 Similarly, the supersymmetric zeta values (\ref{Cas_Mac}) are expected to produce the supersymmetric Casimir energies of the Macdonald indices.